aws-samples/aws-security-reference-architecture-examples/README.md

 Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.
 SPDX-License-Identifier: CC-BY-SA-4.0

-## Security Reference Architecture Examples
+## AWS Security Reference Architecture Examples

-This repository accompanies the AWS Security Reference Architecture (AWS SRA) that can be downloaded from *[Document will be released soon]*.
-AWS SRA is a set of holistic recommendations for thinking about and deploying the full set of AWS security and security-related services in a multi-account environment.
-Customers can leverage the AWS SRA to get practical guidance on the scope of all available security services and where they should be deployed.
+This repository contains AWS CloudFormation templates to help developers and engineers deploy AWS security-related services in a multi-account environment following patterns that align with AWS recommendations.

+The AWS service configurations and resources (e.g. IAM roles and policies) deployed by these templates are deliberately very restrictive.
+They are intended to illustrate an implementation path rather than provide a complete solution.
+You will need to modify and tailor these templates to suit your individual environment and security needs.

 The examples within this repository have been deployed and tested using the corresponding deployment platform (e.g. AWS Landing Zone, AWS Control Tower, AWS CloudFormation StackSets).
-The AWS services, infrastructure, roles, and policies that are deployed in these templates are deliberately very restrictive.
-They are intended to illustrate an implementation path rather than provide a complete solution.

 ## Example Solutions
 * CloudTrail